Important Note:

 cannot be inferred from the usage.
 Try specifying the type arguments explicitly.

-Important Note: If the report includes subreports, repeat the process for each one.
+Note: If your report contains Subreports, repeat the process for each subreport's script references.

 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\System.Data.DataSetExtensions.dll

-6. Confirm Changes: Click OK to confirm the reference path, then save the report.
+Click OK to confirm the script reference, then save the report in the Designer.

-7. Re-run the Report: Execute the report again to verify the changes resolved the issue.
+Execute the report again to validate that the error is resolved and the script now runs without issue.

 Comments